cfujiname/CV/README.md

 Hello everyone!

-My name is Cristina and I am a **Full Stack Developer** looking for a Software Dev position.
+My name is Cristina and I am a **Full Stack Developer** looking for a Junior Software Developer position.

 Previously, I was Head of Production for a couple of the most prestigious bakeries and cake companies across London, leading mid-sized teams and managing the supply-chain system to deliver products according to increasing demand in quantities and quality - including Royal Weddings in the Middle East.